Octavius-Dante/Arthelais/ex_37/Readme.md

 </br>
 </br>

-*First Command for Deploying to ERP -system repository*
+*First Command - Create a Deploy config file for the app*

 Command :
 </br>